Innoactive/ansible-innoactive-portal-role/README.md

     extra_environment_variables: {}

 Optional mapping of additional environment variables to be passed on to the Portal Backend (e.g. to unlock hidden features).

+    extra_labels: {}

+Optional mapping of additional labels to be passed on to the Portal Backend container.

     extra_volumes: []